 It was on my mind this winter.
 It had been another dreary one.
-I missed Gen, though time had dulled the ache as memories began to fade around the edges.
+I missed Gen, though time had dulled the ache as memories began to fade a bit.
 Soloness was no longer a novelty.
 I had settled into a routine that kept me busy, though the specter of loneliness kept making an appearance.
-I'll admit that I rummaged around some online dating sites for seniors (I hate the word "senior" which is a stand-in for "old" and not how I feel), but they seemed kinda icky.
+I'll admit that I rummaged around some online dating sites for seniors (I hate the word "senior" which is a stand-in for "old" and not how I feel), but they weren't for me.
 It wasn't clear what I wanted from them anyway.
 Not another relationship.
 I valued my independence too much now.
 No, other things drearied me through the long winter months.
 One was my day job.
-Although I called it a career in 2022 (see essay), I had an ongoing save-the-world contract with a prominent climate activist to write and edit hopeful climate solutions for his organization's web site.
+Although I called it a career in 2022, I had an ongoing contract with Paul Hawken, a prominent author and climate activist to write and edit hopeful climate solutions for his organization's web site.
 It was good, thoughtful work.
 It paid well and I liked the people involved, especially the young writers that I supervised.
-I loved their upbeat energy and I looked forward to our biweekly
+I loved their upbeat energy and I looked forward to our biweekly Zoom calls.

-Zoom calls.
 As the winter wore on, however, I began to feel adrift despite the urgency of our work.
-News headlines weren't helping, particularly the ones about climate change as humans continued to heat the planet calamitously.
+News headlines weren't helping, particularly the ones about the worsening effects of climate change as humans continued to heat the planet calamitously.
 My spirits sagged.
 Good days (work) were followed by bad ones (news) until they became mashed up together, creating a lethargy that was unfamiliar to me.
 I snapped out of it one night in March while watching a pirate movie.
 The brave and reckless pirate captain had steered his ship and crew into a hurricane to avoid capture and nearly drowned everyone as a result.
 Emerging from the storm, the winds died, stranding them in the open sea, in peril again.
 A subtitle appeared on the screen announcing their predicament.
 The Doldrums, it said.
 A light went off.
 That was me - boat, crew, and captain.
-Despite the Sagalands journey that I had embarked on, I felt like I was stuck in the Doldrums.
+I was stuck in the Doldrums.
 I turned the movie off, thinking.
 The next day, I called a real estate agent I knew.